awsdocs/amazon-s3-userguide/doc_source/CreatingMultiRegionAccessPoints.md

 ## Blocking public access with Amazon S3 Multi\-Region Access Points<a name="multi-region-access-point-block-public-access"></a>

 Each Multi\-Region Access Point has distinct settings for Amazon S3 Block Public Access\.
-These settings operate in conjunction with the Block Public Access settings for the buckets that underly the Multi\-Region Access Point and for the AWS account that owns both the Multi\-Region Access Point and the underlying buckets\.
+These settings operate in conjunction with the Block Public Access settings for the buckets that underlie the Multi\-Region Access Point and for the AWS account that owns both the Multi\-Region Access Point and the underlying buckets\.

 When Amazon S3 authorizes a request, it applies the most restrictive combination of these settings\.
 If the Block Public Access settings for any of these resources \(the Multi\-Region Access Point, the underlying bucket, or the owner account\) block access for the requested action or resource, Amazon S3 rejects the request\.